vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/kubernetes/dotnet-2_0-webform-atlcom32.md

 The `Dockerfile` downloads and installs the VC++ redistributable in a special way due to the fact that the installer is asynchronous.
 The powershell `Start-Process` and `Wait-Process` Cmdlets synchronize the operation so the docker build doesn't terminate prematurely.

-The `Dockerfile` then registers the ATL/COM dll that the .NET 2.0 project depends on.
+The `Dockerfile` then registers the ATL/COM DLL that the .NET 2.0 project depends on.
 Care is taken to use the 32-bit `regsvr.exe` which is located in `c:\Windows\SysWOW64`.

 Just before putting the published artifacts into `c:\inetpub\wwwroot` 32-bit execution is enabled in IIS.